vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Preferred way is to have a special view resolver to do the content negotiation logic - ContentNegotiatingViewResolver
 - CNVR delegates to other view resolvers
     - View interface has getContentType() method, which returns content type the view produces (JstlView has text/html)
-    - After delegated resolver returns view, CNVR checks whether its content type (by calling getContentType()) is what was requested by the client
+    - After delegated resolver returns a view, CNVR checks whether its content type (by calling getContentType()) is what was requested by the client
     - If so, the view is returned to the dispatcher servlet, otherwise next view resolver is called by the CNVR
 - CNVR must be the first
 - CNVR can have following properties configured